cannatag/ldap3/docs/manual/source/tutorial_abstraction_basic.rst

 Entry status
 ------------

-An Entry can have a number of different states and moves from one state to another only when specific events occour:
+An Entry acquires a number of different statuses in its lifetime and moves from one status to another only when specific events occour.

-* Initial

-* Virtual
+The status of an Entry reflect it's internal state:

+Entries created with a Reader cursor can have only one status:

+* Read: entry has been read from the DIT and converted to an Entry in the Entries collection.

+A Writable Entry in a Writer cursor acquires the following statuses in its lifetime :

+* Writable: Entry has been created from a Read one, but no Attribute has been changed.

+* Pending changes: some Attributes have been changed, but still not sent to the LDAP server.

-* Missing mandatory attributes
+* Missing mandatory attributes: Entry misses some mandatory Attribute values, it can't be committed.

-* Read

-* Writable

-* Pending changes

-* Committed
+There are three global events (delete, move, rename) that locks a Writable Entry until committed (or discarded).
+In this case the status can be one of the following:

-* Ready for deletion
+* Ready for deletion: Entry has been flagged for deletion.

-* Ready for moving
+* Ready for moving: Entry has been flagged for moving.

-* Ready for renaming
+* Ready for renaming: Entry has been flagged for renaming.

-* Deleted

-s
+A new Entry, created in a Writer cursor can have the following status:

+* Virtual: the Entry is new and still not present in the DIT

+After a commit a Writable Entry can be in one of this two statuses:

+* Committed: changes have been written to the DIT.

+* Deleted: Entry has been deleted in the DIT.

+Note that in a Writable Entry pending changes can be discarded at any time.
+In this case the Entry status is set to Writable and the original Attribute values are retained.

+To get the status of an Entry use the ``get_status()`` method.
+You cannot directly change the status of an Entry, it's updated according to the operations performed.

+When an Entry is in Pending changes status, new Attributes are flagged as Virtual until committed (or discarded).